MachineLearningLifeScience/poli-baselines/readme.md

 # Poli-baselines: a series of baselines for discrete sequence optimization

 `poli-baselines` is a collection of **black box optimization algorithms**, aimed mostly at optimizing discrete sequences.
-These optimization algorithms are meant to optimize objective functions defined using [`poli`](https://github.com/MachineLearningLifeScience/poli), a tool for isolating complex, difficult-to-query functions.
+These optimization algorithms are meant to optimize objective functions defined using [`poli`](https://github.com/MachineLearningLifeScience/poli), a tool for instantiating complex, difficult-to-query functions.

 ## Installation